craibuc/source-highlight-crystal/README.md

 source-highlight-crystal
 ========================

-A source-highlight language definition for the Crystal Report's forumula language.
+A source-highlight language definition for Crystal Reports' formula language.

+## Installation
+* add `crystal.lang` to the `../source-highlight/3.1.7/share/source-highlight` directory
+* edit the `lang.map` file and add `crystal = crystal.lang`